jsitu2/YouTube-Playlist-Copier/README.md

-# FlaskYoutubePlaylistCopier
+# FlaskYouTubePlaylistCopier
 Web application created with python flask.
-Copies existing youtube playlist into a new or existing playlist.
+Copies existing YouTube playlist into a new or existing playlist.

 ## Installations/Requirements
 Python 3 will need to be installed to run this application.